kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 \(2\) Show the title of the signer's office on the application, document, or request; and

-\(3\) Submit a copy of the authorization from the board of directors to sign for the corporation, certified as true under §49.21 of this chapter by a corporate officer or other person in a managerial position therein, with the application, document, or request, unless—
+\(3\) Submit a copy of the authorization from the board of directors to sign for the corporation, certified as true under [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.21   Return of original conveyance.|§49.21]] of this chapter by a corporate officer or other person in a managerial position therein, with the application, document, or request, unless—

 \(i\) The signer of the application, document, or request is a corporate officer or other person in a managerial position in the corporation and the title of his office is stated in connection with his signature; or